 Halo 2's single player campaign is criticized for being short, and ending on a cliffhanger.
 I agree, because I was able to finish it in 3 days.
 Compare it to the original Portal: it says what it needs to (and more if you're observant), and doesn't overstay its welcome.
-Before I shot a gun, I practically had an encyclopedic knowledge about the Covenant compared to the first game.
+Before I shot a gun in this game, I practically had an encyclopedic knowledge about the Covenant compared to the first game.

 The last game only poked at what the Covenant was.
-The opening cinematic shows the Covenant general that was in charge of capturing the Halo (that blew up) testifying before his bosses.
+The opening cinematic shows the Covenant general in charge of fighting you last time testifying before his bosses.
 Between shots of Master Chief and friends receiving metals and ribbons, the alien general gets branded a heretic for his failure, complete with a hot metal poker!
 After saving Earth as Chief (all in a day's work), the hot poker guy gets dragged past space jail, and is sentenced to death by suicide mission.
 In so doing, he's promoted to Arbiter and gets some fancy armor.
 Then, I'm the one wearing his alien boots and wondering what happened.
 Can't I take my chances in space jail?

 The entire campaign tosses you back and forth between Chief and Arbiter every mission or two.
 If in doubt over who you're playing, this game renders your feet, so just look down.
 I think this might be Bungie's RTS roots shining through.
 What would become Halo started off as an RTS game, and those games almost always have you play as the other faction.
 I can't tell if that's always been an RTS thing, or if Blizzard started it.
 Either way, the other guy's shoes are a brilliant way of showing story instead of telling story.
 I wondered when Chief and Arbiter would fight each other, but they don't.
 By the end of the game, I liked the Arbiter more, because he had a perspective transformation, and even some redemption.